SeanMcP/johannes/README.md

 ## Documentation

+Johannes prints a valid, mobile-first, and responsive HTML page based on some simple JSON input.
+All you need is a `data.json` file and an `index.html` referencing Johannes' `index.js` and `styles.css`.

 ### Content types

 #### Hero

 Background image with text/call-to-action

+Options:

 - `align: enum('center', 'left', 'right')`
 - `color: valid HTML color`